 Ingrown Toenail Care & Treatment in North Texas

-An Ingrown toenail is a condition in which the edges of the toenail grows into the skin next to the nail.
-When this occurs, the toe begins to turn reddish at the affected area, swell and you may feel pain.
+An Ingrown toenail is a condition in which the edges of the toenail grows into the skin next to the nail, most commonly the big toe.
+When this occurs, the toe begins to turn red at the affected area, swell and you may feel pain.
 If it is not treated on time, it may get infected.

 Causes of ingrown toenails